-The teaching will be handled by men only, speaking one at a time (1 Corinthians 14:31,34-35; 1 Timothy 2:11-12).
-The teaching is designed to instruct and exhort the audience in sound doctrine, from the Bible.
+The teaching will be handled by men speaking one at a time (1 Corinthians 14:31,34-35; 1 Timothy 2:11-12).
+The teaching is designed to instruct and exhort the audience in sound Biblical doctrine.
 We encourage you to follow along in your Bible as the speaker presents his lesson.
 We are confident you will be greatly benefited from his instruction.

 The collection, or contribution, is taken only during the Lord’s Day worship service (1 Corinthians 16:1-2).
 At this time each Christian gives such an amount as he has purposed in his own heart, as he has prospered.
 This money is used for the further spreading of the gospel, and to assist needy saints.
 As a visitor, you are not expected to give.

-Also known as the Lord’s Supper, this will be observed just as Jesus instituted.
-It is a joint participation of each Christian in the body and blood of Christ (1 Corinthians 10:16).
+Also known as the Lord’s Supper, this act of worship is a joint participation of each Christian in the body and blood of Christ (1 Corinthians 10:16).
+We will observe it just as Jesus instituted.
 A brother will give thanks for the loaf of unleavened bread, partake, and pass it on to another until the entire assembly of Christians has partaken of the same loaf.
 He will then take a cup of grape juice, give thanks, partake, and pass it on until each Christian has taken a drink.
-This is the simple pattern given in the New Testament (Matthew 26:26-28), and this is done in solemn remembrance of our Lord’s sacrificial death.
-As a visitor, you are not expected to participate.
+This is the simple pattern given in the New Testament (Matthew 26:26-28; 1 Corinthians 11:23-29).
+This is done in solemn remembrance of our Lord’s sacrificial death.
+If you are not yet a Christian, you are not expected to participate.

 THE GOSPEL INVITATION